Feedback Matters

 Please act accordingly and be constructive.

 - Show respect.
 Be objective.
 Fact-based, unbiased, unprejudiced feedback is the way to go.
-Hateful or discriminatory comments concerning race, gender, sexual identity, religion, etc. are never acceptable.
+Hateful or discriminatory comments concerning race, gender, sexual identity, religion, etc. are unacceptable.

 - Offer praise.
 Share criticisms.
-Your feedback should address aspects of the course and instruction that are positive, as well as those which need improvement.
+Your feedback should address positive aspects of the course and instruction, as well as those that need improvement.

 - Give examples.
 Make suggestions.
-Describe specific elements of the course or instructor behavior and how these have affected you.
+Describe specific elements of the course or instructor behaviour and how these have affected you.
 Provide examples based on your own experiences.

 Examples of effective feedback